pudly/schmopera-hugo/content/articles/otsl.md

 * muddy text, not always clear what everyone's saying
 * The Tongue & The Lash: about a fascinating historical moment in Black/American history, from a [debate in 1965](https://www.theatlantic.com/entertainment/archive/2019/12/james-baldwin-william-f-buckley-debate/602695/) between James Baldwin and William F. Beckley, arguing the motion, "Is the American dream at the expense of the American Negro?"
 * Some of the best singing of the night, from Markel Reed (straight tone tendency I don't love, but a solid instrument), and particularly from Jonathan Johnson
+* fantastic transition into blues for Baldwin's retort, nod to reality of a culture that is in the USA, undeniable and unique, like a big pressing of a point
+* Johnson's tenor is striking and impressive, feels relentless and colonialistic in this context, really interesting use of Western European operatic sound

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1632318572/media/2021/09/OTSL_Schicchi_1_w70oke.jpg){{% /md %}}